umd-lhcb/ut-hw-doc/docs/dcb/dcb_assembly/dcb_assembly.md

 	  trouble, use tweezers to hold the bolt in place while putting a decent amount of force into the hole while you start to screw it in

 4. Repeat for 4 total mezzanines.
-Make sure one has a red VTRX while the rest have VTTxs
+Make sure one has a red VTRx while the rest have black VTTxs

 ## Final assembly